jenniferlrx/skillstest/README.md

 2. Three routes are defined: "/", "/megaHelloWorld" and "/testRoute".

-..* GET "/" responses with "Hello World".
+  * Root URL "/" responses with "Hello World" for GET requests.

-..* "/megaHelloWorld" route responses to four HTTP requests: GET, PUT, POST and DELETE.
+  * "/megaHelloWorld" route responses to four HTTP requests: GET, PUT, POST and DELETE.
 The GET response also accepts a query string paramenter passed via the URL.

-..* "/testRoute" is used for testing the requests to "/megaHelloWorld" with the jQuery AJAX function.
+  * "/testRoute" is used for testing the requests to "/megaHelloWorld" with the jQuery AJAX function.
 Users can also put a query string in the input field and request a GET response with that query.

 3. For every other path, it will response with a redifined ERROR message